-As discussed in Section 2.2.1, a Statement of Common Ground (SoCG) is being prepared between the Council, NRW, DCWW and neighbouring LPAs to support the rLDP in the intervening period.
-This sets out partner understanding for the approach to the rLDP existing and future collaboration.
-This Strategy aims beyond nutrient neutrality, focussing on a wide range of NbS and other solutions that can provide nutrient reduction and wider benefits.
-Not all of the measures may necessarily qualify for 'nutrient credits' for prospective developers, with collaborative efforts of the Council and its stakeholders, SAC, community and economic benefits can be delivered.
+As discussed in Section 2.2.1, a Statement of Common Ground (SoCG) is being prepared between the Council, NRW, DCWW and neighbouring LPAs BNPP to support the Revisedr-LDP in the intervening period.

+which will promote and ensure that there is a collaborative approach between the partners to develop and implement such strategic schemes for delivering nutrient neutrality.
+This will laysets out partner understanding in the interim period for the approach to the rLDP existing and future collaboration.
+Whilst tThis Strategy aims to taking it beyond nutrient neutrality with collaborative efforts of the Council and its stakeholders, focusing on a wide range of NbS and other solutions that can provide nutrient reduction and wider benefits. although not them-the measures may necessarily qualify for providing 'nutrient credits' for prospective developers. with collaborative efforts of the Council and its stakeholders, SAC, community and economic benefits can be delivered.

-5.1.6 Monitoring and management
+5.1.55.1.6 Monitoring and management

-For a NbS and other solutions to provide necessary effective treatment in perpetuity (current guidance suggests that mitigation measures must remain in place for 80 to 125 years) however there is likely to be a declining future baseline for nutrient levels in the SACs in line with the raft of legislation and policies to reduced nutrient pollution and the planned AMP upgrades from DCWW.
-Maintaining levels of nutrients at the required levels will require a robust monitoring and management plan that includes the routine operation and maintenance of the NbS and identifies additional occasional measures if required.
+For a NbS and other solutions to provide necessary effective treatment in perpetuity (current guidance meaning suggests that mitigation measures must remain in place as well as they are effective for 80 to 1250 years) however there is likely to be a declining future baseline for nutrient levels in the SACs in line with the raft of legislation and policies to reduced nutrient pollution and the planned AMP upgrades from DCWW.
+This will require a Maintaining levels of nutrients at the required levels will require a robust monitoring and management plan in place that fully coversincludes the routine operation and maintenance of the NbS and identifies additional occasional measures if required.